OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/hdinsight/hdinsight-storm-develop-java-topology.md

         logger.info("Emitting a count of " + count + " for word " + word);
       }
     } else {
-      //Get hello word contents from hello tuple String word = tuple.getString(0);
+      //Get the word contents from the tuple
+      String word = tuple.getString(0);
       //Have we counted any already?
       Integer count = counts.get(word);
       if (count == null)
         count = 0;
-      //Increment hello count and store it
+      //Increment the count and store it
       count++;
       counts.put(word, count);
     }